What is the "implied covenant of quiet enjoyment"?

 Live in a Habitable Rental

-The rental must be equipped to provide basic utilities such as electricity, water, and heat.
+The rental premises must be equipped to provide basic utilities such as electricity, water, and heat.

 When Can a Landlord Gain Entry to the Rental

-Different states have different guidelines on when landlords can freely access the rental without violating a tenants quiet enjoyment.
+Different states have different guidelines on when a landlord can freely access the leased premises without causing a breach of a tenants quiet enjoyment.
 In general, these situations are acceptable:

-- When a landlord needs to issue an eviction notice, a law enforcement officer must also be present to accompany the owner
+• When a landlord needs to issue an eviction notice.
+A law enforcement officer must also be present to accompany the landlord

 Specific times are also stipulated for some states on when a landlord is permitted to enter the rental unit.
 In general, the period between 9 AM and 6 PM is acceptable.
 If the tenants and tenant had arranged another time beyond that then it’s also good as long as it’s agreed upon.